Requirements of ISO/IEC 17025 2017 – Part 2June 14, 2019 2021-11-12 13:19

 Besides, the tool or equipment should attain the required measurement uncertainty or measurement accuracy.

-As a result, ISO/IEC 17025:2017 is putting a great emphasis on metrological traceability issues.
+As a result, the requirements of ISO/IEC 17025 2017 are putting a great emphasis on metrological traceability issues.

 Likewise, the standard includes guidance on how to create and exhibit metrological traceability.

-The clause also elaborates on the requirements concerning the control of and communication with, external organizations offering products and services that impact affecting laboratory activities.
+The clause also elaborates on the requirements of ISO/IEC 17025 2017 concerning the control of and communication with, external organizations offering products and services that impact affecting laboratory activities.

 Moreover, procedure and records are required to define, review, and approve:

-- The laboratory’s requirements for externally provided products and services;
+- The laboratory’s Requirements of ISO/IEC 17025 2017 for externally provided products and services;

 - Creating the criteria for evaluation, selection, monitoring of performance, as well as a re-evaluation of the external providers.